VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Vision Government Solutions CAMA
 - AssessPro (Catalis, Formerly Patriot)

 Based on sample data and documentation, all providers differ in how they collect, format, and organize CAMA data.
 VCGI recommends devising a standardized template and schema, including domains for applicable fields, with input and agreement from each vendor.
 In most cases, vendors should be able to perform an extract of fields they are already collecting with little or no modification (or, ideally, provide a source or service that VCGI can read automatically).
-Some fields, particularly land use codes, will likely need to be standardized to a single set of codes and descriptions (see below).
+Some fields, particularly land use codes, will need to be standardized to a single set of codes and descriptions (see below).

 ### Implement Changes to Parcel Definition in CAMA Data